bwplotka/tracing-go/README.md

 ## Features

+* No global state
 * Manual span instrumentation with contextualized tracer and clear error semantics.
+  * You can only create sub-spans from context, (only one way of creating spans).
 * Export of traces to the desired tracing backend or collector:
   * Using [gRPC OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) protocol
   * Using Jaeger Thrift Collector, because Jaeger does [not support OTLP yet](https://github.com/jaegertracing/jaeger/issues/3625) 🙃
-  * Writing to file e.g stdout/stderr.
+  * Writing to file e.g. stdout/stderr.

-At least for now, this project wraps [multiple https://github.com/open-telemetry/opentelemetry-go](https://github.com/open-telemetry/opentelemetry-go) modules, (almost) fully hiding those from the public interface.
+This project wraps [multiple https://github.com/open-telemetry/opentelemetry-go](https://github.com/open-telemetry/opentelemetry-go) modules, (almost) fully hiding those from the public interface.
 Yet, if you import `github.com/bwplotka/tracing-go` module you will transiently import OpenTelemetry modules.

 ## Usage